PaimaStudios/paima-engine/paima-standalone/README.md

 - repackages the whole `Paima Engine Core` into a single `.js` file in CommonJS, because `pkg` doesn't currently support ESM (`packaged/engineCorePacked.js`)
 - prepares executables in `packaged/@paima` folder based on `package.json`/`pkg` config (you can modify it to add more targets for example)

-## Using the executable

-- Create a `.env.${process.env.NODE_ENV || development}` file (`.env.example` base config can be found in most templates `game` folder) with a filled out configuration to connect to your DB/a blockchain node.
-- During the first run it will prompt you to select one of the templates you want to use for your game.
-This can be also passed as an argument to the executable eg. `./standalone-node18 generic`.
-Then it will prepare the `paima-sdk` and `game` folders for you.
-- In the game folder you need to run `npm run initialize` to install dependencies.
-- `npm run pack` is then used to build your code to be used with the executable.
-- Ensure you have a running database that the executable can connect to (which is specified in the config file)

-Running the executable now starts up the `funnel` and created `api` server for the frontend.

-Individual commands described in more detail below.

-### npm run initialize

-Scope: `game-template` root folder created by the executable

-We're using this custom command to ensure the installation of `paima-sdk` dependencies before installing the dependencies of the _game-template_ (due to [npm preinstall issue](https://github.com/npm/cli/issues/2660))

-### npm run pack

-Scope: `game-template` root folder created by the executable

-Command used during the development process.
-Once a testable feature is prepared, this command will bundle needed files into 2 javascript files expected by the executable.

-Files are copied to the parent folder (where the executable should be).

-## `paima-engine` vs `paima-standalone`
+## Paima Engine Core vs Standalone

-Using the standalone for a new game development is quite similar to our current approach.
-Public paima modules are now a part of `paima-sdk` and user has no access to the `paima-engine`, hence the imports must be updated.
+Using the standalone for developing a new game is quite similar to our current approach.
+Public paima modules are now a part of `paima-sdk` and user has no access to the `paima-engine` (core), hence the imports must be updated.
 The other differences are described in this section.

 ### Docker